Applying Lean to Enhance a Digital Twin of an Organization (DTO)

-Integrating BPAC and Lean to strengthen business process improvement initiatives.
+Integrating Lean and BPAC to build a Digital Twin and strengthen your business process improvement initiatives.
+(Canadian Registration)

 About this event

-Measure– recognize non-value-added activities within a process and how to collect and validate operational, financial, and performance data to model current and future state processes
+Measure– recognize non-value-added activities within a process and how to collect and validate operational, financial, and performance data to develop a DTO model of both current and future state processes

 Improve– identify process improvement ideas and test/evaluate potential solutions to assess the impact on throughput, quality, resources, costs and profitability

-Control– develop strategies to sustain a Lean-BPAC program and move towards a continuous improvement culture through understanding leading performance and quality indicators
+Control– develop strategies to sustain DTO models and move towards a continuous improvement culture through understanding leading performance and quality indicators

 Key Learning Objectives: